hammer2j2/eureka-2.0.2/README.md

 Please see [wiki](https://github.com/Netflix/eureka/wiki) for detailed documentation.

-Made for eureka.version: 2.0.2 only
+Made for eureka.version: 2.0.2 only using JDK11

+Use the play button to build docker container.

+## Developing locally?
+### In order to develop locally you need to run the Dockerfile and include the built JAR's in your Spring project.